propanibutan/oddaj-rzeczy/README.md

 # Oddam w dobre ręce / Will give in good hands

 **Project deploy:** https://oddaj-rzeczy-pbz.netlify.app/
+**Install** Download repo.
+In console: "npm install".
+Then "npm run build".
+Then "npm start".
+Voila!

 >This site is in polish language and it's one of projects for [CodersLab](https://github.com/CodersLab)'s course.